 Go here to find out more. http://www.answersingenesis.org/articles/nab3/where-was-eden

 We have Gumby Gumby capsules in a small plastic container.
 The container sits in a box with other containers of supplements.
 My husband bought the Gumby Gumby capsules in small zip lock plastic bags from a man in Queensland.
 The container fits just one plastic bag full with very little room to spare.
 When the container is emptied, I fill it again with the entire contents of the next plastic bag.
-The last time I did this was 4 to 8 weeks ago – exactly how long ago doesn’t matter for the purposes of what happened.
+The last time I did this was about six weeks ago – exactly how long ago doesn’t matter for the purposes of what happened.

 The container itself is clear, so one can easily see its contents without opening the lid.
 Over the last 2 weeks, I became aware that the container of capsules was still chock-a-block full.
 In fact, the container was so full that the contents didn’t even rattle when I shook the container.
 I hadn’t been taking the capsules at all, so I concluded that my husband had stopped using them at the time I last filled the container.
 Continue reading

 Psalm 14:1 says, “The fool says in his heart, ‘There is no God.”

 The ‘God’ that is referred to isn’t just any old god.
 It is Almighty God, the God of the Bible.